 - Zuvic, Carr and Associates – Data Collection, Parking Inventory

-The technical approach will systematically assess existing travel patterns and conditions, develop TOD scenarios and station area plans, identify possible transportation alternatives for the corridor, including improved connectivity to the rail stations, infrastructure and operational enhancements of the Waterbury branch line, Bus Rapid Transit (BRT) options, and determine the preferred action.
+The technical approach will systematically assess existing travel patterns and conditions, develop TOD scenarios and station area plans, identify possible transportation alternatives for the corridor, including improved connectivity to the rail stations, infrastructure and operational enhancements of the Waterbury branch line, Bus Rapid Transit (BRT) options, and determine a preferred approach.
 Throughout, the Team will collaborate with a Stakeholder Advisory Committee and engage the public to offer comments and suggestions.
 A critical task will be the conduct of a series of design workshops in each community to help develop scenarios and identify alternative transit options.

 The detailed work program includes ten tasks.
 Click here to see and download the final project work program.